top of page

 This award will be a quick turnaround, with applications assessed immediately and outcomes notified the following week.

-The application form is available here.
+Full guidelines and application form is available here.

 ANZPRA New Investigator Award